A Brief Introduction to Chinese Buddhist Temples

 The first is the entrance building, known as Mountain Gate (山门), with a square in front and three gates that represent the doors to freedom from three constraints.

-The three constraints are generated by our obsessions with a temporary self-identity, with a fixed perspective and with the illusive world manifested from our own thought.
+The three constraints are generated by our obsessions with a temporary self-identity, with a fixed perspective and with the elusive world manifested from our own thought.

 Bell Tower & Drum Tower

-Behind the entrance, there are two terrace structures, with the one on the left to accommodate a bell and the one on the right to house a drum.
+Behind the entrance, there are two terrace structures, with the one on the left to accommodate a bell and the one on the right to housing a drum.

 In the dawn, the monks on duty strike the bell then the drum; and in the twilight, the order is reversed.